repengine/pulse/docs/sprint0_module_analysis/iris_signal_gating_py.md

 The module appears largely complete for its defined scope.
 - It successfully loads gating rules from an external YAML file ([`iris/signal_gating_rules.yaml`](iris/signal_gating_rules.yaml)) and includes a hardcoded fallback mechanism if the file is missing or corrupted.
-- Integration with `PulseGrow` (from `memory.pulsegrow`) for escalated signals is present, with a try-except block to handle cases where `PulseGrow` might not be available.
+- Integration with `PulseGrow` (from `analytics.pulsegrow`) for escalated signals is present, with a try-except block to handle cases where `PulseGrow` might not be available.
 - The core logic for accepting, suppressing, and escalating signals based on STI and anomaly counts is implemented.
 - Logging of decisions is included.
 - There are no explicit "TODO" comments or obvious major placeholders within the provided code, suggesting it fulfills its immediate intended functions.